MuhammadElgendi/Devops-tasks/README.md

 # Tasks
+## Simple Devops tasks Cover All devops tools
-## DevOps tasks related to managing, automating, and monitoring the software development lifecycle.
+### DevOps tasks related to managing, automating, and monitoring the software development lifecycle.
 It includes scripts, tools, and other resources for building, deploying, and maintaining applications.